-- Tell the technician if you have any allergies to IV dye or iodine, asthma, multiple myeloma, or any disorder of the heart, kidneys or thyroid gland, or if you have diabetes.
+- Tell the technologist if you have any allergies to IV dye or asthma, multiple myeloma, or any disorder of the heart, kidneys or thyroid gland, or if you have diabetes.

 - You may receive a contrast agent before the scan, which may be a drink or an intravenous (IV) injection.
 The contrast helps create a clearer picture of the parts of the body being scanned.

 - Intravenous contrast may cause you to feel hot or get a metallic taste in your mouth; both sensations should disappear after a few minutes.
 If you experience a more serious reaction, tell the technologist immediately.